-On October 27, 2009, Veronica Wood ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public School's ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On December 1, 2009, Noel Cyrus ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was an Elementary Teacher at Plummer Elementary School.
-Employee was serving in Educational Service status at the time she was terminated.
+Employee's position of record at the time his position was abolished was ET-15 Business Teacher at Ballou Senior High School.
+Employee was serving in Educational Service status at the time he was terminated.

-I was assigned this matter on February 6, 2012.
-On February 8, 2012, and again on February 16, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Agency complied, but Employee failed to do so.
+I was assigned this matter on February 8, 2012.
+On February 16, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations Agency complied, but Employee failed to do so.
 I then issued a Show Cause Order to Employee to explain her non-compliance.
 Again, Employee failed to respond.
 The record is now closed.